Omaha, NE to Columbia, SC Movers (NEW 2026 Costs)

 - Columbia is less walkable than Omaha with a score of 35 out of 100 vs Omaha's 48 out of 100.

-- Columbia has a bike-friendliness score 35 out of 100, which means it isn't as accessible to and safe for cyclists as Omaha, which has a score of 42 out of 100.
+- Columbia has a bike-friendliness score of 35 out of 100, which means it isn't as accessible or safe for cyclists as Omaha, which has a score of 42.

 - Columbia's crime rate is lower than Omaha with a score of 3.0 compared to Omaha's 45.72.
 This means that Columbia neighborhoods are safer than 3.0% of all U.S. neighborhoods, and Omaha neighborhoods are safer than 45.72%.